The coolest thing I saw at GDC: software that animates anything

 For non-developers, Midwood thinks Anything World has potential in super-accessible game creation tools, or just as a fun and useful thing to have at hand.
 For instance, you could use it to create green screen sets on the fly while streaming, or actually treat it like a holodeck computer, putting on a VR headset and requesting a scene to relax in.

-In the future, Anything World plans to release versions with higher-fidelity models and animations—it's got an Unreal Engine version coming, and plans to make use of Epic's Quixel models—as well as its own consumer application of its own.
+In the future, Anything World plans to release versions with higher-fidelity models and animations—it's got an Unreal Engine version coming, and plans to make use of Epic's Quixel models—as well as its own consumer application.
 Right now, it's available to use with Unity.